Gkreindler/GMMTools.jl/README.md

 myfit.vcov = GMMTools.read_vcov(mypath2)
 ```

+## Parallel
+Embarassingly parallel using Distributed.jl.

+For an example, see [examples/example_ols_parallel.jl](https://github.com/Gkreindler/GMMTools.jl/blob/main/examples/example_ols_parallel.jl).

+Note, the `MYDATA` object is copied to all workers.
+Currently, no support exists for SharedArrays.jl or other options that are less memory intensive.

 ## Capturing errors
 By default, any error during optimization stops the entire estimation (or inference) command.